freetonik/quickref.dev/README.md

+This project was shut down in September 2020.

+---

 # Quickref.dev Community Sources

 This repo contains data sources for Quickref.dev — a community-driven search engine for software developers. `sites` contains lists of sites to index, grouped by category. `cards` contains reference cards ([example in action](https://quickref.dev/search?q=clojure&type=all)).